City, University of London

-- City University London is located in the heart of London, close to the capital's leading financial, legal, media and medical institutions
+- City, University of London is located in the heart of London, close to the capital's leading financial, legal, media and medical institutions

-- City University London is close to Liverpool Street, King’s Cross, St Pancras and London Bridge mainline stations.
+- City, University of London is close to Liverpool Street, King’s Cross, St Pancras and London Bridge mainline stations.
 Its principal sites are within walking distance of Farringdon, Barbican, Angel, Old Street and Moorgate underground stations, all within Zone One.

 - Entry requirements vary from course to course.

-- Further information is available on the City University website or from admissions staff in each School.
+- Further information is available on the City, University of London website or from admissions staff in each School.

 The 18,280 students enrolled in the academic year 2014/15 comprise: